djosborne/calico-containers/docs/mesos/DockerizedDeployment.md

  * Calico
  * Marathon (Mesos framework)

-In these brief instructions, I'll concentrate on getting Mesos and Calico up and running as quickly as possible.
+We'll concentrate on getting Mesos and Calico up and running as quickly as possible.
 This means leaving out the details of how to configure highly-available services.
-Instead, I'll install Zookeeper, etcd, and the Mesos Master on the same "master" node.
+Instead, we'll install Zookeeper, etcd, and the Mesos Master on the same "master" node.

+For an automated install of a two-host Dockerized Mesos cluster using Vagrant and VirtualBox, follow the [Vagrant Dockerized Mesos Guide](DockerizedVagrant.md).

 # Preparation